yuulive/hfds/README.md

 # Cloning async methods in implementations

-You can clone all methods in an impl with synchronous ones by using syncwrap::clone_impl.
+You can clone all methods in an impl with synchronous ones by using ut::clone_impl.
 This is useful when you want to support both async and sync functions in a struct implementation.